GregLeonhardt/LogSeq/pages/BtrFS.md

 		- 'ioctl': Number of input/output control operations performed on the device.
 		- 'trim': Number of trim operations performed on the device (for SSDs).
 		- 'flush': Number of flush operations performed on the device.
+		- 'errors': Number of errors encountered on the device.